 Naturally, ensuring these components are as good as they can be is important, but true winners go a step further: they upgrade their brain.

-Consider how current time trial world champion Tony Martin reflected on his victory: “I was strong in the head, I had no pressure.
+Consider how former time trial world champion Tony Martin reflected on his victory in 2016: “I was strong in the head, I had no pressure.
 I just had fun on the road.”

 Similarly, it’s no coincidence that both Team Sky and British Cycling riders are supported by renowned psychologists who help them to reach peak performance at the moments when it really matters.